History of Lancaster (Forton) services

 Granada would eventually come to own the services as their monopoly of the region grew.
 They clearly wanted a head-start with this.

 Granada wanted a restaurant and café on the northbound side, with a takeaway hut on the southbound side, as well as a transport café on both.
 Overall it would have seated 950 people, mostly on the northbound side where they felt most of the trade would be.
-Next to those restaurants was a grass area, reserved for a further expansion.
+Next to those restaurants was a grass area, reserved for a future expansion.
 The large buildings took on a rotunda shape, with concrete on the upper sections and glass on the lower sections, all elevated above the surroundings, with toilets and a shop on the ground floor.
 The covered footbridge met the building at mezzanine level.

 The café would have been further divided into sections offering full meals and refreshments, and the restaurant would have had a private dining room.